RiccardoRicci23/SoftwareAndComputing_project/README.md

-The run_checker.cpp macro extracts data from 3 different .root files: prealignment.root, aligment.root and analysis.root, which correspond to respectively different outputs as they are computed by Corryvreckan from the .raw data file.
+In order to perform a fast check of quantities like these, the run_checker.cpp macro extracts data from 3 different .root files: prealignment.root, aligment.root and analysis.root, which correspond to respectively different outputs as they are computed by Corryvreckan from the .raw data file.
+Its output gives a "global" check of the quality of the Corryvreckan geometry description.

   Most important are:
   1. Cluster Size: number of hit pixels associated to every reconstructed track (more than 1 fired px can result from single track).
 A center-of-gravity technique is then used     to estimate the hit position;